groonga/gcs.groonga.org/docs/faq/index.md

 ## Is Groonga CloudSearch 100% compatible Amazon CloudSearch API? #{#api-compatibility}

 No. Groonga CloudSearch doesn't provide 100% compatible API yet.
-It just provides only a few impotant APIs.
+It just provides only a few important APIs.
 See [functional comparison table](../#functional-comparison) for list of implemented API.

 Groonga CloudSearch will provide 100% compatible Amazon CloudSearch